 Chapter Seventeen

-Examine the following statement “Mrs. Cavendish had taught them how to be different, had frightened them into being exactly what a Belleville girl should be.”
-How is ironic?
+Examine the following statement: “Mrs. Cavendish had taught them how to be different, had frightened them into being exactly what a Belleville girl should be.”
+How is this statement ironic?

 Lawrence yells at Victoria when she tells him to trust her.
 He says, “Why should I?
 You’re just like Mr. Alice.
 You sit back and watch her hurt people, and you don’t even care.”
 Do you think this statement is true?
-Why or why not
+Why or why not?
+Why do you think Victoria has reacted to the other children’s coaching the way she has?

-At the end of the chapter, Lawrence tells Victoria that he has a bad idea about what they are about to doand Victoria agrees.
+At the end of the chapter, Lawrence tells Victoria that he has a bad idea about what they are about to do—go exploring in the Cavendish Home gardens—and Victoria agrees.
 Do you agree?
 Is this a bad idea?
 Why or why not?
 Weigh the potential risks and gains for what they are doing.

 Chapter Eighteen

 The voices continue to whisper to Victoria.
-Look back at your initial guess at who the voices belong to.
+Look back at your initial guess at who the voices belong to (in Chapter Thirteen).
 Do you still feel the same way?
 Or do you think they belong to someone else?
 Explain your view.

 What obstacles are in the way for Victoria and Lawrence as they try to escape in these last two chapters?

-Do you think they will get out?
+Do you think they will successfully get out to the gardens?
 Why or why not?

-What do you think Mrs. Cavendish doing the puppets?
+What do you think Mrs. Cavendish is doing with the puppets?
 Think about what puppets are, how they are controlled, and what they are used for.

-After Victoria discovers Professor Alban in the wall, she gets upset “She tried to tell herself that it wasn’t her fault Professor Alban got snatched, but it wasn’t really working.”
+After Victoria discovers Professor Alban in the wall, she gets upset: “She tried to tell herself that it wasn’t her fault Professor Alban got snatched, but it wasn’t really working.”
 Do you agree that it wasn’t her fault?
 Why or why not?

 Chapter Nineteen